 No matter what your circumstances are, you have the power to change your thinking and doing habits.
 Focus on what is important to you.
 Sadly, a lot of people will only make changes when the pain of staying where they are, becomes greater than the fear of moving forward.
 As a life coach, I am an expert in asking thought provoking questions that assist my clients to find their own solutions.
 Sometimes just asking the right question is the answer.

-~ What is missing that you want in 2015?
+~ What is missing that you want this year?

 ~ What is the main thing that would have the most benefits if you changed it?